Lord & Taylor: Under NRDC Equity Partners, 2006–2008

 On June 22, 2006, NRDC Equity Partners, LLC announced it would purchase Lord & Taylor for $1.2 billion after Federated converted and sold the previously announced locations; the sale was completed in October 2006.
 Federated continued to service Lord & Taylor consumer credit accounts in an agreement with NRDC under the terms of its sale until mid-2007.

 Under Hudson's Bay Company, 2008–2019

-On July 16, 2008, NRDC Equity Partners announced that it had purchased the 338-year-old Hudson's Bay Company (HBC) for an undisclosed price, with the intention of expanding internationally and positioned Lord & Taylor under HBC.
-The combined HBC, as of February 2018, consisted of Hudson's Bay and Home Outfitters in Canada, Galeria Kaufhof in Germany, and Lord & Taylor and Saks Fifth Avenue in the United States.
+On July 16, 2008, NRDC Equity Partners announced that it had purchased the 338-year-old Hudson's Bay Company (HBC) for an undisclosed price and positioned Lord & Taylor as a subsidiary under HBC.

+The combined HBC, as of February 2017, consisted of Lord & Taylor and Saks Fifth Avenue in the United States, the online luxury fashion retailer Gilt, Hudson's Bay and Home Outfitters in Canada, and Galeria Kaufhof in Germany.